-It’s has been revealed this week that the Federal Bureau of Investigation better known as the FBI.
-Will be licensing Epic’s Unreal Engine 3 technology to help them recreate crime scenes, simulations and programs for training purposes.
+It has been revealed this week that the Federal Bureau of Investigation, better known as the FBI, will be licensing Epic’s Unreal Engine 3 technology to help them recreate crime scenes, simulations, and programs for training purposes.
+This innovative approach aims to enhance the FBI’s training capabilities by leveraging advanced gaming technology to create realistic and immersive environments.

-Epic Games and its partner Virtual Heroes described the deal as a “long-term” agreement to support the technology on web browsers, consoles and handheld devices.
-But exact financial agreements and terms of the deal have not been disclosed.
+Epic Games and its partner Virtual Heroes described the deal as a “long-term” agreement to support the technology on web browsers, consoles, and handheld devices.
+However, the exact financial agreements and terms of the deal have not been disclosed, leaving some details of the partnership under wraps.

 Source: BBC